 (A) In accordance with Civil Rule 16, within ninety (90) days after a cause is filed, one hundred twenty (120) days as to foreclosure cases, the judge to whom such cause is assigned shall conduct a case management conference.
-In all civil matters except those listed in Civil Rules 1 (C), the Assignment Commissioner shall set the original date for the an initial case management conference within sixty (60) days after any defendant is served with the Complaint.
+In all civil matters except those listed in Civil Rules 1 (C), the Assignment Commissioner shall set an initial case management conference within sixty (60) days after any defendant is served with the Complaint.

 Status.
-Pretrial and settlement conferences or settlement conferences may be scheduled at the discretion of the Court.
+Pretrial and settlement conferences may be scheduled at the discretion of the Court.
 Specific case management practices and orders for individual judges may be found at the Court's official website: www.hamiltoncountycourts.com